What’s at risk in Chernobyl

 That could release large amounts of cesium 137, a radioactive material that forced widespread evacuation of people who had been living anywhere near the Chernobyl site or the Fukushima area in Japan after the 2011 tsunami.

+Chernobyl today, however, carries much less risk.
 U.S. experts say that — barring any further damage from the fighting — the spent fuel rods could remain safely underwater for weeks, or even months.
 “The fuel rods have had a couple of decades to cool.
 So the cooling need is not that acute,” said Edwin Lyman, director of nuclear power safety at the Union of Concerned Scientists.

 “The water covering the spent fuel must be cooled and any evaporation replaced but, even with a loss of cooling, it would take a long time … for it to become uncovered,” Frank N. von Hippel, an emeritus professor of science and global security at Princeton University, said in an email.